Skip to content

 Are you looking for sustainable filling material for parcels and want to know how you can make your parcel shipping more environmentally friendly?
 Then you've come to the right place!

-You may be familiar with the following situation: you order a relatively handy product from an online store and a few days later the delivery person brings you a huge parcel.
-After opening it, you realize that it contains the goods you ordered - and mountains of plastic wrap around it to protect them.
-It's probably happened to all of us at some point, and the more we care about environmental protection and sustainability, the more annoying it is.
+Maybe you know the following situation: You order a relatively handy product in an online store and a few days later the delivery person brings you a huge package.
+After opening it, you realize that it contains the goods you ordered - and mountains of plastic film around it to protect them.
+It's probably happened to all of us at some point, and the more you care about environmental protection and sustainability, the more annoying it is.

-So in this article I would like to give you some Ecological alternatives for padding shipping boxes.
-You'll find out why this is important, which filling materials are suitable and where you can get them from.
-I will also provide you with valuable information on cost and innovation aspects.
+Therefore, in this article I would like to give you some ecological alternatives for padding shipping boxes.
+You'll learn why this is important, which filling materials are suitable and where you can get them.
+I'll also give you some valuable information about cost and innovation aspects.
 Let's go!

 2. Motifs